srisadhan/Research_diary_HILS/README.rst

         Compile specific entry

-NOTE: Please grep the various template files for my name and replace it with yours before you begin.
+NOTE: Please :code:`grep` the various template files for my name (Ankur Sinha) and replace it with yours before you begin ;-)